 Real imagination is technical imagination.
 It is in the search for the technique to trap the object at a given moment.
 Then the technique and the object become inseparable.
 Art lies in the continual struggle to come near to the sensory side of objects. — Francis Bacon

-The Life of Francis Bacon – The Irish-British artist was both reviled and revered throughout his life for his raw, grotesque and confronting figurative painting.
-This documentary explores the life of one of modern art’s most intriguing artists.
+Francis Bacon Fragments Of A Portrait – interview by David Sylvester – The Irish-British artist was both reviled and revered throughout his life for his raw, grotesque and confronting figurative painting.

 “I’m greedy for life; and I’m greedy as an artist.
 I’m greedy for what I hope chance can give me far beyond anything I can calculate logically.
 And it’s partly my greed that has made me what’s called live by chance – greed for food, for drink, for being with the people one likes, for the excitement of things happening.
 So the same thing applies to one’s work.” — Francis Bacon